zentrumnawi/solid-discussions/workflow.md

 ### 5. Adjust the version

-#### (SOLID Frontend)
+#### SOLID Frontend

 SOLID makes use of [SemVer](https://semver.org/) to display and maintain version numbers.
-The mode of used might be discussed in the future, but for the time being, the version should be adjusted manually with every merge to `dev`.
+The mode of use might (and should) be discussed in the future, but for the time being, the version should be adjusted manually with every merge to `dev`.
 Since the Frontend does not expose an API where others depend on, it's not that critical.
 It is just a helper for our internal accounting.

 The version is in the main repository's `package.json` (Line 3), please follow the `Major.minor.patch_tag` to the best of your knowledge; we have no real conventions yet.